Sai oua

-Sai oua, sometimes also known as Laotian sausage (ໄສ້ອັ່ວ, /lo/, also sai ua: ไส้อั่ว, /th/; ไส้อั่ว, /nod/; ไส้อั่ว, /tts/), is a popular type of sausage made in Laos, Myanmar, and Thailand, particularly in northern Thailand and northern Laos.
-It is prepared from coarsely chopped fatty pork seasoned with lemongrass, galangal, kaffir lime leaves, shallots, cilantro, chilies, garlic, salt, sticky rice and fish sauce.
+Sai oua, sometimes also known as Laotian sausage (ໄສ້ອັ່ວ, /lo/, also sai ua; ไส้อั่ว, /th/; ไส้อั่ว, /nod/; ไส้อั่ว, /tts/), is a popular type of sausage made in Laos, Myanmar, and Thailand, particularly in northern Thailand and northern Laos.
+It is prepared from coarsely chopped fatty pork seasoned with lemongrass, galangal, kaffir lime leaves, shallots, cilantro, chilies, garlic, salt, sticky rice, and fish sauce.

-"Lao sausage" is a broad term used to describe the local variant of Lao-style sai oua sausages found in Laos, and northern and northeastern Thailand.
+"Lao sausage" is a broad term used to describe local variants of Lao-style sai oua found in Laos and northern and northeastern Thailand.
 In Shan State, Myanmar, this sausage is known as sai long phik.
 In Thailand, it is also known as northern Thai sausage or Chiang Mai sausage.
-Sai oua is a standard food of Thailand's northern provinces and has become popular in the rest of Thailand as well.
+Sai oua is a staple food in Thailand's northern provinces and has also become popular in the rest of the country.

 Description

-Sai ua contains minced pork meat, herbs, spices, and kaeng khua red curry paste.
-It can include coarsely chopped fatty pork seasoned with lemongrass, galangal, kaffir lime leaves, shallots, cilantro, chilies, garlic, salt, sticky rice and fish sauce.
+Sai oua contains minced pork, herbs, spices, and kaeng khua red curry paste.
+It can include coarsely chopped fatty pork seasoned with lemongrass, galangal, kaffir lime leaves, shallots, cilantro, chilies, garlic, salt, sticky rice, and fish sauce.

 The sausage is either fermented, dried and roasted, or grilled before serving.
-It is usually eaten with sticky rice or served as a snack or starter.
-Traditionally sai ua was a homemade sausage, but today it is readily available in shops.
+It is usually eaten with sticky rice or served as a snack or appetizer.
+Traditionally, sai oua was a homemade sausage, but it is now widely available in shops.